polkadot-developers/substrate-developer-hub.github.io/docs/contracts/index.md

 ### Storage Rent

 Similar to how gas limits the amount of computational resources that can be used during a transaction, storage rent limits the footprint that a contract can have on the blockchain's storage.
-Contract accounts are charged proportionally to the amount of storage their account uses.
-When a contract's balance goes below a defined limit, the contract's account is turned into a "tombstone," and the storage is cleaned up.
+A contract account is charged proportionally to the amount of storage its account uses.
+When a contract's balance goes below a defined limit, the contract's account is turned into a "tombstone" and its storage is cleaned up.
 A tombstone contract can be restored by providing the data that was cleaned up when it became a tombstone as well as any additional funds needed to keep the contract alive.

 ## ink!